I recently read a McKinsey article summarizing two studies they conducted and entitled, “How To Beat The Transformation Odds”.

 In short, transformation isn’t where a disciplined, thoughtful approach to all the above do not take place.

-I just finished (binge) watching a NETFLIX original series called Fastest Car.
+I once (binge) watched a NETFLIX original series called Fastest Car.
 The premise was that for 7 episodes, three sleeper cars (something in your neighbor’s garage that makes lots of loud noise on the weekends, is often very shiny, but not always, and only comes out on the 4th of July) would race against a super car (such as Ferrari, McLaren, Lamborghini or Aston Martin).
 The winner of each episode would go on to the final episode and race the other 6 episode winners, all at once.
 What was intriguing to me were the sleeper cars.
 With a couple of exceptions, the really impressive sleeper cars (regardless whether they won or not) followed this same process, as was shown on the human-interest tableau for each participant.
 It seems it is a universal process.
 If sleeper car owners can do it, and Disney bound families also, I’m pretty confident organizations can as well!